Skip to main content

 }

 console.log(`Build in terminal state : ${buildStatus}.
-Can fetch task outputs.`);
+Can fetch build outputs.`);

 await getBuildOutputs(buildIDFromResponse); // `getBuildOutputs` is defined below.